Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Problem Formulation

 Now we consider the dynamic pricing problem with price fairness.
+Let $p_{0t}$ and $p_{1t}$ denote the prices intended for group 0 and group 1, respectively.
 To incorporate the price fairness, we consider a price constraint, $|p_{0t}-p_{1t}|\leq \delta$, where $\delta\geq 0$ is the parameter for the fairness level that is selected by the seller to meet the internal goal of the company or satisfy regulatory requirements.
 This price constraint indicates that the price difference of the buyers from two different groups should not exceed $\delta$ after controlling other features.

 We evaluate the performance of a pricing policy by the revenue difference compared to the oracle pricing policy conducted by a fairness-aware clairvoyant seller who knows the true demand parameters $\boldsymbol{\theta}_j$ for $j\in\{0,1\}$ and the private type (group status) $G_t$ of each buyer.
 The seller's expected revenue from the buyer with feature $\boldsymbol{x}_t$ in group $j$, is $R_j(p, \boldsymbol{x}_t)=p(\alpha_jp+\boldsymbol{\beta}_j^{\top}\tilde{\boldsymbol{x}}_t)$ at price $p$.
 Denote the proportion of buyers from group 0 as $q\in (0, 1)$.
 Without loss of generality, we consider group 0 as the discriminated group, i.e., $p_{0}>p_{1}$ for the same feature.
 At each time $t$, the fairness-aware clairvoyant seller maximizes the weighted revenue by solving the following constrained optimization problem,